jasperges/pyblish-blender/README.md

 ##### Manually show GUI

-The menu-button is set to run `show()`, which you may also manually call yourself, such as from a shelf-button.
+The menu-button is set to run `show()`, which you may also manually call yourself, such as from a button.

 ```python
 import pyblish_blender